 Queen Elizabeth II Garden Southbank

-The Queen Elizabeth Hall Garden might not be one of the highest points in London, but, thanks to its uber-central location, offers a pretty banging view of the city all the same.
+The Queen Elizabeth Hall Garden on the South Bank might not be one of the highest points in London, but, thanks to its uber-central location, offers a pretty banging view of the city all the same.

 It’s an unusual haven amidst the concrete jungle of the Southbank Centre, where wildflowers and fruit trees frame views of the Thames and the hustle and bustle beyond.